RiRe/NUXOA-Docs/source/index.html.md

 }
 ```

 Using this endpoint, you can set the cancellation date for a contract.
-Please make sure that you retrieve the possible dates first, as only valid dates are accepted.
+Please make sure that you retrieve the possible dates first by calling the Endpoint `/dedicated/cancel` without the `date` parameter, as only valid dates are accepted.

 <aside class="notice">
 In order to revoke an existing contract cancellation, please submit the date <code>0000-00-00</code>.